JCGCosta/LaneDetector/README.md

-# RealTimeCalibrationLaneDetection
+# LaneDetection

-> This repository show part of the Lane Departure Warning System, through the implementation of a computer vision pipeline strategy to detect lane lines in roads.
+> This repository show a Lane Detection pipeline part of a Lane Departure Warning System, through the implementation of a computer vision pipeline strategy to detect lane lines in roads.
-The real gain is that the algorithm parameters can be calibrated on the fly, making it possible to do fine tunning, and map different contexts.
+The real gain is that the algorithm parameters can be calibrated on the fly, making it possible to do fine-tuning, and map supervised different image/video datasets.

 ## Some Results